stekkos89thelawnmower/Flamingo-Qd-Analysis/README.md

 2. Differential comparison of FLAMINGO variants
 3. Robustness tests and preregistered validation

+If there are any issues running a cell, please contact me.

 Author: Stefano Boi
 E-mail: stefano.boi1989@tiscali.it
 Affiliation: Independent Researcher